interaction-dataset/INTERPRET_challenge_multi-agent/README.md

 ## Data Format

 For each csv file in the released "train" and "val" folder, the csv's name represents the scene name.
-Each csv file include multiple cases and each case includes all agents' states in 4 seconds.
+Each csv file includes multiple cases and each case includes all agents' states in 4 seconds.
 Note that some agents may not be fully visible in the 4 seconds.
 In the csv file, each row represents a agent's state at a timestamp of a case and each columns means:

 case id: the id of the case under this driving scenario.